 Connect with The Jam’s Krista Green

-Krista Green keeps 'The Jam' digitally connected as our social media maven and also serves as our unofficial resident dancer!
-She sat down and shared more about her life, backstory and some of the things she loves about Chicago!
+Krista Green keeps 'The Jam' digitally connected as our social media expert!
+She sat down and shared more about her life, backstory and some of the things she loves about Chicago.

 Give us a snapshot of a day in the life of Krista Green!

 It is busy – whose isn't? – but I feel like I have a million jobs (laughs).
 Besides the work I do on-screen, I write scripts, take photos on set, manage our social accounts and I'm always on the look-out for the top trending stories to share with our viewers.
 I love being the person that bridges our on-air audience to our online audience.
 I couldn't dream of a better job.

 You are obviously on camera every morning, but what are you doing when you are not on camera?